gojo5t5/gojo5t5/README.md

-- 👋 Hi, I’m @gojo5t5 (gojo is an anime character I'm quite fond of)
-- 👀 I’m interested in machine learning and ai!
+- 👀 I’m interested in deep learning and NLP
-- 🌱 I’m currently learning back end development.
+- 🌱 I’m currently researching the robustness aspect of LLMs
-- 📫 How to reach me hematteo@outlook.com
 - 🦾 You can find my personal website [here](https://gojo5t5.github.io)

 <!---